• Home

 Haddon's anemone, Stichodactyla haddoni

 This individual is probably somewhere over 30 cm in diameter, although they can grow as large as 80 cm, and has been sitting quietly in Emily Bay in this one spot for at least four years to my knowledge.
 If they don't like somewhere they’ll move.
-But Haddon has stayed put, shrugging off drifting sand, fending off algae growth, and avoiding being nibbled by hungry wrasse.
-Like bubble-tips, these anemones often host clownfish in other geographic locations, but we don't have those here.
+But this Haddon has stayed put, shrugging off drifting sand, fending off algae growth, and avoiding being nibbled by hungry wrasse.
+Like bubble-tips, these anemones will often host clownfish.

 View fullsize 29 May 2023 (2)_crop.jpg